larigens/readme-gen/README.md

 npm install --save inquirer@^8.0.0
 ```

-**Be sure to download this version, because newer versions no longer use the commonjs syntax require('inquirer')**
+**Note: Be sure to download this version, because newer versions no longer use the commonjs syntax require('inquirer').**

 ## Mock-Up